-Page of quotes & links for reports about Vitamin B12 in science journals, by doctors & dietitians: that 40% of the general population are “flirting” deficiency despite meat, eggs, fish & dairy; that 90% of B12 supplements are given to livestock animals who are deficient; reports on bio-available vegan food sources for B12 (eg. nori, chlorella, certain mushrooms (shiitake, black trumpet & golden chanterelle) & fortified foods; that thanks to increased awareness, fortified foods and supplements the vegans had the best B12 levels in a 2018 study; plus recommendations for choosing supplements.
+Page of quotes & links for reports about Vitamin B12 in science journals, by doctors & dietitians: that 40% of the general population are “flirting” deficiency despite meat, poultry, seafood & dairy; that 90% of B12 supplements are given to deficient livestock animals; that bio-available vegan food sources for B12 include nori (purple lavers), chlorella, certain mushrooms (shiitake, black trumpet & golden chanterelle) & fortified foods; that thanks to increased awareness, fortified foods and supplements the vegans had the best B12 levels in a 2018 study; plus recommendations for choosing supplements.

 = = = =